control-toolbox/CTBenchmarks.jl/docs/src/index.md

 - **Ubuntu Latest** - Standard CPU benchmarks on GitHub Actions runners
 - **Moonshot** - GPU-accelerated benchmarks on dedicated hardware

 These results provide reference performance data and demonstrate the capabilities of different solver and model combinations.
-You can explore them in the [Core Benchmark](benchmark-core-cpu.md) section.
+You can explore them in the [Core Benchmark CPU](core/cpu.md) page.

 Each benchmark result page includes: